miguel-branco/awsdbcreator/README.md

 # Databases vs Schemas

-The script does not actually continuously create PostgreSQL databases.
+The script does not actually create PostgreSQL databases.

-Instead, it creates a single new database at startup and then continuously create schemas within that database.
+Instead, it creates a single new database at startup and then creates _schemas_ within that database.

-This is done to circumvent a PostgreSQL limitation: PostgreSQL does not cope well with a very large number of databases but copes well with a very large number of schemas within a database.
+Schemas are used to circumvent a PostgreSQL limitation: PostgreSQL does not cope well with a very large number of databases but copes well with a very large number of schemas within a database.